arleyschrock/dynamic-proxy/README.md

 ### Generator Types

-*sexy-proxy* provides two key ways of generating the proxy.
+*Dynamic-proxy* provides two key ways of generating the proxy.
 One uses `Reflection.Emit` and is simple and works out of the box.  (it has no dependencies) However, it has two key limitations: